poimenov/PCRadio/README.md

 - Manage favorites station list
 - Automatically keeps a history of all stations you've played.
 - Search for the current song on YouTube
+- Search and download the current song from [z3.fm](https://z3.fm/)
 - Open-source and MIT licensed

 ## 🛠️ Built With